MarkEdit-app/MarkEdit-api/README.md

 The final step is to copy the built script to `~/Library/Containers/app.cyan.markedit/Data/Documents/scripts/`, and restart the app.

-> Ensure the build system produces a single JavaScript file.
+Ensure the build system produces a single JavaScript file.
 If the build generates multiple chunks, you can use [vite-plugin-singlefile](https://github.com/richardtallent/vite-plugin-singlefile) to bundle everything into one file.

+> [!TIP]
+> You can also use [MarkEdit-vite](https://github.com/MarkEdit-app/MarkEdit-vite) to simplify the workflow.

 ## Using JavaScript